Drawn to Life: SpongeBob SquarePants Edition: Gameplay

-The game features over 20 different levels, and reportedly contains a hidden 2-player versus mode, although very few evidences of this mode in action is shown in other media, due to its obscurity.
+The game features over 20 different levels, and reportedly contains a hidden 2-player versus mode, although a few evidences of this mode in action is shown in other media, due to its obscurity.
 The game's main menu also has a "Cheat Entry" where the player can input hidden cheat codes.
-Most of the other cheat codes don't benefit the player all that substantially, and just unlock certain drawings on the title screen.
-However, one cheat code grants the player the maximum amount of gold obtainable in the game, and another cheat code performs a soft reset.
+Most of the other cheat codes don't benefit the player all that substantially, and just unlock certain drawings on the title screen, but one cheat code grants the player the maximum amount of gold obtainable in the game, and another cheat code performs a soft reset.

+Development

+Following the success of Drawn to Life, THQ reportedly began pressuring 5th Cell to make a licensed title as their second DS game, claiming another original game would be too risky for such a new studio.
+5th Cell refused and instead started work on what eventually became Lock's Quest.

+Drawn to Life: SpongeBob SquarePants Edition was developed by Altron, a studio that had already worked with THQ on several SpongeBob games, with little to no involvement from 5th Cell.

 Reception

 The game received "average" reviews according to video game review aggregator Metacritic.